For anything that's not covered here, fire away!

 Because we work with such small farms, they don’t have the official certification.
 Instead, we have developed incredibly strict farming guidelines with all of our partners, which almost always beat out the minimum organic standards.

-- We never use any growth hormones or antibiotics.
+-We never use any growth hormones or antibiotics.

-- Our animals are raised outside on pasture their entire lives.
+-Our animals are raised outside on pasture.

 Aren’t cows bad for the environment?